 Avoid Processed Foods

-Each of these diets can be effective for promoting weight loss.
+Each of these diets can be effective in promoting weight loss.
 Because each diet encourages whole food consumption and avoidance of proceeded foods, you’re going to be able to achieve weight loss with each one naturally.
 In addition, simply avoiding processed foods can make you much healthier overall.
 This is why each of these diets is recommended for individuals who are looking to lose weight successfully and long-term.5

 While the Paleo Diet might not necessarily be classified as a high-fat diet, each of these diets does encourage more fat intake than the standard American diet.
 Furthermore, each diet emphasizes the importance of consuming healthy fats.